Presented by the Daniels Fund Ethics Initiative Collegiate Program at Colorado Law and Silicon Flatirons.

 AI Ethics Series

 Artificial Intelligence, or AI, is increasingly in use by both the government and the private sector, from the allocation of government benefits to the creation of smart contracts.
 However, poorly designed AI systems can lead to significant harms, including but not limited to discrimination.
 The question of how to regulate and build ethical AI is central.
 This lecture series will emphasize the practical applications of AI technology and ways to ensure principle-based ethics are a key focus of both development and regulation.

 This is one of four sessions scheduled for the fall 2022/spring 2023, each with a different featured speaker.
-Be sure to register for each individual session you plan to attend:
+Follow the links below to register for each individual date you’d like to attend:

 Can’t make it in person?
 Register for virtual attendance to watch the livestream via Zoom Webinar.
 Unique join links will be distributed approximately 24 hours prior to the event.